Upgrade Prisma Cloud

 - Defenders.
 Console can automatically upgrade most Defender types for you.
-App-embedded Defenders and PCF Defenders (also known as Twistlock for Pivotal Platform) must be manually upgraded.
+App-Embedded Defenders must be manually upgraded.

 - Jenkins plugin.

-- InMonitor > Events, any audits generated by older Defenders are marked with an out-of-date indicator.
+- InMonitor > Events, any audits generated by unsupported versions of Defenders are marked with an out-of-date indicator.
 Links to the rules that triggered the audit are disabled (explanation follows).

-- InMonitor > VulnerabilitiesandMonitor > Compliance, any scan reports generated by older components (Defender registry scanners, Jenkins plugins, twistcli) are marked with an out-of-date indicator.
+- InMonitor > VulnerabilitiesandMonitor > Compliance, any scan reports generated by older/unspported components (Defender registry scanners, Jenkins plugins, twistcli) are marked with an out-of-date indicator.

-Although older Defenders can interoperate with newer Consoles, their operation is restricted.
-Older Defenders fully protect your nodes using the policies and settings most recently cached before upgrading Console.
+Defenders from the immediate previous major release can interoperate with Consoles from the next major release, but their operation is restricted, and it’s considered an unsupported configuration.
+These types of Defenders fully protect your nodes using the policies and settings most recently cached before upgrading Console.
 They can emit audits to Console and local logs, including syslog.
-However, they cannot access any API endpoint other than the upgrade endpoint, and they cannot share any new data with Console.
+However, they cannot access API endpoints other than the upgrade endpoint, and they cannot share any new data with Console.
 No new policies or settings can be pushed from Console to older Defenders.
 When Defender is in this state, its status is shown as 'Upgrade needed' in

 Manage > Defenders > Manage.
-To restore older Defenders to a fully operation state, upgrade them so that their versions match Console’s version.
+To restore it to a fully operational state, upgrade it.

 Upgrading Console when using projects

-When you have one or more tenant or scale Projects, upgrade all Supervisors before upgrading the Central Console.
-During the upgrade process, there may be periods where the Supervisors appear as disconnected.
-This is normal, because the Supervisors are disconnected while the upgrade is occuring and Central Console will recheck connectivity every 10 minutes.
-Within 10 minutes of upgrading all Supervisors and the Central Console, all Supervisors should appear healthy.
+When you have one or more tenant projects, upgrade all supervisor Consoles before upgrading the Central Console.
+During the upgrade process, there may be periods where the supervisors appear disconnected.
+This is normal, because supervisors are disconnected while the upgrade occurs and Central Console will try to reestablish connectivity every 10 minutes.
+Within 10 minutes of upgrading all supervisors and the Central Console, all supervisors should appear healthy.

 Upgrade each Supervisor and then the Central Console using the appropriate procedure:

-Most Defender types can be auto-upgraded.
-A handful must still be manaully upgraded.
-The following table summarizes the Defender types, and which ones can be auto-upgraded.
+The following table summarizes the Defender types, and which ones are auto-upgraded.

 Container Defender, which includes: